Knowledge Editing for Large Language Models: A Survey: Discussion

-While many current KME studies focus on developing effective methods to enhance the editing performance regarding various desirable properties, there exists a notable gap between the practical application and the comparatively less discovered theoretical analysis.
+{\textbf{Theoretical Analysis.}} While many current KME studies focus on developing effective methods to enhance the editing performance regarding various desirable properties, there exists a notable gap between the practical application and the comparatively less discovered theoretical analysis.
 Recently, in~\cite{tanno2022repairing}, the authors provide theoretical support for the justification of identifying harmful training examples and editing the model by erasing the information from a Bayesian view.
 LEACE~\cite{belrose2023leace} introduces an analytical framework that offers a theoretical perspective for the task of erasing target concept information from every layer in language models.
+In general, the benefits of incorporating theoretical analysis are multi-faceted.
+First, theoretical analysis provides a deeper understanding of the mechanics underlying KME, allowing for more principled approaches to editing.
+Second, a strong theoretical basis sets a solid foundation for future research, encouraging more rigorous and systematic exploration in the field of KME.
 However, to the best of our knowledge, there still does not exist any comprehensive theoretical analysis regarding the KME problem that involves novel knowledge.
 We hope that future research will enrich the theoretical discourse that can deliver profound insights into the substantial foundations of KME methods.